jjballano/Cuaderno19/README.md

 													 .withReferenceCode("012345678")
 													 .generate()
 def file = cuaderno19.generate()
+</code></pre>

-This is a text file with the structure defined in Cuaderno19.pdf (in Spanish) included in this project in docs folder.
+This is a text file with the structure defined in <a href="https://github.com/jjballano/Cuaderno19/blob/master/docs/Cuaderno19.pdf">Cuaderno19.pdf</a> (in Spanish).

 ## Support

-Please log issues in the github repository at https://github.com/jjballano/Cuaderno19/issues
+Please log issues in the <a href="https://github.com/jjballano/Cuaderno19/issues">github repository</a>.
 Pull requests with improvements and bug fixes are welcome.